mahpat16/rtd-api-doc/docs/source/timeseries.rst

 * XGBoost
 * CatBoost

 .. note::  Timeseries Forecasting models are different from the other AI/ML models being served by Tiyaro.
-Forecasting is very specific to a user and his historical data.
+Forecasting is very specific to a user and their historical data.
 Hence the typical workflow for using a Timeseries model involves **retraining** the various models for your dataset and then using the **retrained** models for inference.
 The details of these steps are covered below.

 In order for you to *customize* or *retrain* the models all you need is the historical data that will be used to train the models.
 The entire process of training is simplified by the Tiyaro **EasyTrain** system.
 We built